Speech BERT Embedding For Improving Prosody in Neural TTS: TTS speech BERT

 \subsection{Model structure}

-Our speech BERT model for TTS is derived from the Transformer TTS model as shown in Fig. \ref{fig. SpeechBERT}.
+Our speech BERT model for TTS is derived from the Transformer TTS model as shown in Fig. \ref{fig. SpeechBERT} \footnote{This figure is different from the one used in ICASSP 2021 proceedings, pp. 6548-6552.
+Use this one.}.
 Compared with the Transformer TTS model as shown in Fig. \ref{fig. TransformerTTS}, a speech encoder block is added before the decoder.
 In the decoder, since BERT is bidirectional, the masked attention block is discarded as well as the modules for stop token prediction.
 The decoder pre-net module in Transformer TTS is renamed as speech encoder pre-net in the speech BERT encoder.
 Different from Transformer TTS, the speech BERT model is independent of other tags like speaker and prosody.
 Hence, the module of speaker/prosody embedding is removed.
 The model uses the reconstruction error as the training loss function, minimizing the square error between the predicted mel-spectrogram and the ground-truth.

 For each training mel-spectrogram sequence, the segments corresponding to syllables are selected to be masked with a probability.
 The boundaries of syllables are obtained by forced alignment.
 The masked segments are padded with a template which will be described in the following subsection.